1 Corporate information

 3.5 Cash flow Statement

-Cash flows are reported using the indirect method, whereby profit/(loss) and tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
+Cash flows from operating activities are reported using the indirect method, whereby profit/(loss) and tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.

 3.6 Transaction in Foreign Currency